osaid400/Students-Management-System/README.md

 └── README.md
 ```

-> Note: `students.json` is created automatically when the program runs and stores student data locally.
-It is excluded from the repository via `.gitignore` since it holds runtime/test data rather than source code.
+> **Note:** `students.json` is automatically created when the program runs.
+It stores student records locally and is excluded from the repository via `.gitignore` because it contains runtime data rather than source code.

 ## How to Run

 1. Clone the repository:

 ```bash
 git clone https://github.com/osaid400/School-Management-System.git
 ```

 2. Navigate to the project folder:

 ```bash
 cd School-Management-System
 ```

 3. Run the program:

 ```bash
 python "School Management System.py"
 ```

 ## Example Output

+### Main Menu

 ```text
 ============ Welcome to School Management System ============